mmlacak/crochess/docs/source/libcc/paths.rst

     | A |  ------>  | B0 < B2 |  ------>  | C |
     +---+           +---------+           +---+

-Here, starting node of auxiliary paths is ``B0``.
-Auxiliary side-effects node ``B0 < B2`` represents starting node ``B0`` with side-effect of its last step overridden by side-effect from ``B2`` node.
+Here, starting node of substitute paths is ``B0``.
+Substitute side-effects node ``B0 < B2`` represents starting node ``B0`` with side-effect of its last step overridden by side-effect from ``B2`` node.